-- Compressor is OFF when Intake Air Temperature Internal Setting Temperature < -2.0°C continue for 3 minutes. - Compressor is ON after waiting for 3 minutes, if the Intake Air Temperature Internal Setting Temperature > Compressor OFF point.
+- Compressor is OFF when Intake Air Temperature Internal Setting Temperature < -2.5°C continue for 3 minutes. - When compressor is OFF (Thermostat OFF) and AUTO FAN is set, the fan will stop periodically. - Compressor is ON after waiting for 3 minutes, if the Intake Air Temperature Internal Setting Temperature > Compressor OFF point.